Components

 -

-The user facing web portal.
-Contains course definitions, retrieves course material and exercises, presents them to the user and records points and grades.
+The user-facing web portal.
+Contains course definitions, retrieves course materials and assignments, presents them to the user and records submissions and grades in the database.
 Basically, it’s the user interface and the data storage.

 It’s possible to have similar, but limited, features in Moodle using the plugin mod_astra.